amirrezaeian/IP-Sat/README.md

-# IP-Sat
+# IP-Sat model

-This is a code(for C++, C, Fortran) which calculate DGLAP-evolved IP-Sat dipole amplitude.
-Please cite the following paper if you use the code: A. H. Rezaeian, M. Siddikov, M. Van de Klundert, R. Venugopalan, Phys.Rev.D87:034002,2013 [arXiv:1212.2974].
+This code (self-contained) calculate DGLAP-evolved IP-Sat dipole amplitude.
+Please cite the following paper if you use the code:
+A. H. Rezaeian, M. Siddikov, M. Van de Klundert, R. Venugopalan, Phys.Rev.D87:034002,2013 [arXiv:1212.2974].
+The details of the computation can be found here: https://arxiv.org/abs/1212.2974

 The package is self-contained and incorporates QCDNUM code (without quarks in evolution) for the DGLAP evolution.